MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/using-event-hubs-in-spring-applications.md

 You can use the following modules independently or combine them for different use cases:

-- [Spring Cloud Azure Event Hubs Starter](#use-spring-cloud-azure-event-hubs-starter) lets you send and receive messages with Event Hubs Java SDK client library with Spring Boot features.
+- [Spring Cloud Azure Event Hubs Starter](#use-spring-cloud-azure-event-hubs-starter) enables you to send and receive messages with Event Hubs Java SDK client library with Spring Boot features.

-- [Spring Messaging Azure Event Hubs](#use-spring-messaging-azure-event-hubs) lets you interact with Event Hubs via [Spring Messaging](https://docs.spring.io/spring-boot/docs/current/reference/html/messaging.html) API.
+- [Spring Messaging Azure Event Hubs](#use-spring-messaging-azure-event-hubs) enables you to interact with Event Hubs via [Spring Messaging](https://docs.spring.io/spring-boot/docs/current/reference/html/messaging.html) API.

-- [Spring Integration Azure Event Hubs](#use-spring-integration-azure-event-hubs) lets you connect Spring Integration [Message Channels](https://docs.spring.io/spring-integration/reference/html/channel.html) with Event Hubs.
+- [Spring Integration Azure Event Hubs](#use-spring-integration-azure-event-hubs) enables you to connect Spring Integration [Message Channels](https://docs.spring.io/spring-integration/reference/channel.html) with Event Hubs.

-- [Spring Cloud Azure Stream Event Hubs Binder](#use-spring-cloud-azure-stream-event-hubs-binder) lets you use Event Hubs as a messaging middleware in Spring Cloud Stream applications.
+- [Spring Cloud Azure Stream Event Hubs Binder](#use-spring-cloud-azure-stream-event-hubs-binder) enables you to use Event Hubs as a messaging middleware in Spring Cloud Stream applications.

-- [Spring Kafka with Azure Event Hubs](#use-spring-kafka-with-azure-event-hubs) lets you use [Spring Kafka](https://docs.spring.io/spring-kafka/reference/html/) to send messages to and receive messages from Event Hubs.
+- [Spring Kafka with Azure Event Hubs](#use-spring-kafka-with-azure-event-hubs) enables you to use [Spring Kafka](https://docs.spring.io/spring-kafka/reference/html/) to send messages to and receive messages from Event Hubs.

-- [Spring Cloud Stream Kafka Binder with Azure Event Hubs](#use-spring-cloud-stream-kafka-binder-with-azure-event-hubs) lets you send and receive message via Spring Cloud Stream Kafka Binder with Event Hubs.
+- [Spring Cloud Stream Kafka Binder with Azure Event Hubs](#use-spring-cloud-stream-kafka-binder-with-azure-event-hubs) enables you to send and receive message via Spring Cloud Stream Kafka Binder with Event Hubs.

 [!INCLUDE [spring-data-prerequisites.md](includes/spring-data-prerequisites.md)]

-- An Azure Event hub.
-If you don't have, [create an event hub using Azure portal](/azure/event-hubs/event-hubs-create).
+- An Azure Event Hubs instance.
+For more information, see [Quickstart: Create an event hub using Azure portal](/azure/event-hubs/event-hubs-create).

 - An Azure Storage Account for Event Hubs checkpoints.
-If you don't have one, [create a storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).
+For more information, see [Create a storage account](/azure/storage/common/storage-account-create?tabs=azure-portal).

 - A Spring Boot application.
-If you don't have, create a **Maven project** with the [Spring Initializr](https://start.spring.io/).
-Remember to select **Maven Project** and, under Dependencies, add the **Spring Web** dependency, select 8 or above Java version.
+If you don't have one, create a **Maven project** with the [Spring Initializr](https://start.spring.io/).
+Remember to select **Maven Project** and, under **Dependencies**, add the **Spring Web** dependency, then select Java version 8 or higher.

 > [!NOTE]
-> To grant your account access to resources, in Azure Event Hubs, assign the `Azure Event Hubs Data Receiver` and `Azure Event Hubs Data Sender` role to the Azure AD account you're currently using.
-Then, in the Azure Storage account, assign the `Storage Blob Data Contributor` role to the Azure AD account you're currently using.
-For more information about granting access roles, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal) and [Authorize access to Event Hubs resources using Azure Active Directory](/azure/event-hubs/authorize-access-azure-active-directory).
+> To grant your account access to resources, in Azure Event Hubs, assign the `Azure Event Hubs Data Receiver` and `Azure Event Hubs Data Sender` role to the Microsoft Entra ID account you're currently using.
+Then, in the Azure Storage account, assign the `Storage Blob Data Contributor` role to the Microsoft Entra ID account you're currently using.
+For more information about granting access roles, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal) and [Authorize access to Event Hubs resources using Microsoft Entra ID](/azure/event-hubs/authorize-access-azure-active-directory).

 > [!IMPORTANT]
 > Spring Boot version 2.5 or higher is required to complete the steps in this tutorial.